-Philosophically and practically, I find myself conflicted over the current preoccupation in leadership development circles with leadership competencies.
+Philosophically and practically, I find myself conflicted over the current preoccupation in leadership development as a relational dynamic.

 On the one hand, I’ve seen and used competency frameworks for leadership assessment and development purposes.
 On the whole, they did serve well as a useful touchstone for these purposes.

-They provided a helpful basis for awareness-raising, focused conversation, critical reflection and practical action.
-Pragmatically-speaking, competency frameworks can be a useful tool.
+They provided a helpful basis for awareness-raising, focused conversation, critical reflection, and practical action.
+Pragmatically speaking, competency frameworks can be useful tools.